 Parco Virgiliano

-It is now time to get the C31 bus and head to Virgiliano Park for some more breathtaking views.
-Not many know the Parco del Virgiliano, a true hidden gem on the Posillipo hill.
-Visiting the park is free and there are refreshments stalls available as well as playgrounds for kids.
-But the true highlight of Virgiliano park is the terraces overlooking the whole Gulf of Naples.
-From here, you will enjoy impressive views of the coasts of Amalfi and Sorrento, Mount Vesuvius, Gaiola Bay, Nisida island, as well as the beautiful islands of Ischia, Capri, and Procida.
-Take your time and enjoy every moment of it.
+Next, hop on the C31 bus to Virgiliano Park, a hidden gem on Posillipo Hill.
+The park is free to visit and offers playgrounds for kids and refreshment stalls.
+But the real highlight is the terraces with panoramic views of the Gulf of Naples.
+From here, you’ll see the Amalfi and Sorrento coasts, Mount Vesuvius, Gaiola Bay, Nisida Island, and the stunning islands of Ischia, Capri, and Procida.
+Take your time to soak in the breathtaking scenery.

 Posillipo and Mergellina

-The best 5 days in Naples could not have excluded a visit to Pompeii.
-As most of you know already, Pompeii was an ancient Roman city buried under volcanic ash in the eruption of volcano Vesuvius in AD 79.
+No 5 days in Naples would be complete without a visit to Pompeii.
+Once a thriving Roman city, Pompeii was tragically buried under volcanic ash during Mount Vesuvius’ eruption in AD 79.

 We highly recommend hiring a guide for your Pompeii day tour.
-Joining a guided tour is the best way to explore Pompeii and get valuable insights.
-You can either choose a private tour or a group tour
+A guided tour is the best way to explore the site and gain valuable insights.
+You can choose between a private tour or a group tour, depending on your preference.

-We would make the following recommendations for your visit to Pompeii:
+We recommend the following tips for your visit to Pompeii:

-5. Pompeii needs a full day to be enjoyed.
-Avoid combined tours with other attractions.
+- Dedicate a full day to Pompeii: Avoid combined tours with other attractions to fully enjoy the site without feeling rushed.

-The best way to get to Pompeii is with the Circumvesuviana trains.
-From Napoli central station, head to the Circumvesuviana section.
-From there, get the Circumvesuviana Napoli-Sorrento and stop at “Pompei Scavi”.
-Once at the destination, it is just a short walk to the entrance at Porta Marina – Villa Dei Misteri.
+The best way to reach Pompeii is via the Circumvesuviana train.
+From Napoli Centrale, head to the Circumvesuviana section and board the Napoli-Sorrento line, stopping at “Pompei Scavi.”
+From there, it’s just a short walk to the Porta Marina – Villa Dei Misteri entrance.

 What to pack for a trip to Naples